Distances between operators acting on different Hilbert spaces: Examples of distances

 \subsubsection{The condition on the essential spectrum is needed}

 We now comment on the condition~\eqref{eq:cond.ess.spec} in \Thm{main-2} and \Cor{main-4}, namely why $0 \in \essspec{R_1} \cap \essspec{R_1}$ is needed.
-If $0$ is not in one (or both) of the essential spectra, then various concludions about $\dUni$ and $\dIso$ may fail: \begin{example} We now show that
+If $0$ is not in one (or both) of the essential spectra, then various conclusions about $\dUni$ and $\dIso$ may fail: \begin{example}[zero in one essential spectrum needed] We now show that

 Let $\Sigma_1=[1,2]$ and $\Sigma_2=[-2,1]$ with its Lebesgue measure.
 Moreover let $\HS_n=\Lsqr{\Sigma_n}$ and let $R_n$ be the multiplication operator defined by $(R_nf_n)(\lambda)=\lambda f_n(\lambda)$.
 We have $\spec {R_1}=\Sigma_1$ and $\spec {R_2}=\Sigma_2$.
 The Hausdorff distance of the spectra is $\dHaus(\Sigma_1,\Sigma_2)=3$.
 Moreover from~\eqref{eq:dhaus.duni'} we conclude $\dHaus(\Sigma_1,\Sigma_2)=\dUni(R_1,R_2)$.